Carol-Bianco/Carol-Bianco/README.md

 🌎 I'm a Software Engineer / Games Developer based in Rio de Janeiro, Brazil. </br>
 💻 Currently working as a software engineer entrepreneur. </br>
 📝 You can see a few projects that I've worked at https://www.leafstudio.com.br </br>
-✏️ I'm also starting to write on medium, you can check it here: https://medium.com/@carolinacbmaia </br>
+✏️ I'm also writing on medium, you can check it here: https://medium.com/@carolinacbmaia </br>

 -----------------------------------